-The applied model card describes an AI solution focused on the application in a health use case.
-This AI solution will be embedded within an AI system, which includes the fully operational AI use case, including the model(s), technical infrastructure, and personnel in the workflow.
+The applied model card describes an AI system focused on the application in a health use case.
+An AI system is a fully operational AI use case, including the model, technical infrastructure, and personnel in the workflow.

 This model card supports meeting the criteria for HTI-1 for predictive DSIs defined as "...technology that supports decisionmaking based on algorithms or models that derive relationships from training data and then produce an output that results in prediction, classification, recommendation, evaluation, or analysis."
 In addition, this model card provides transparency for all Five of CHAI's Principles of Responsible AI (Transparency, Safety, Security & Privacy, Fairness & Bias, and Usefulness).